New Patient Information & Forms

 Welcome to our Grand Rapids family dental practice.
 We are excited about becoming your dentist and the entire team at Great Lakes Dental Care wants your first dental visit to be a pleasant experience.
 Our doors are always open to welcome new patients who are ready to receive the most comprehensive and advanced dental care available in West Michigan.

-If you are interested in becoming a new patient or have additional questions about any step of the process, please email or call us at 616.784.6300.
+If you are interested in becoming a new patient or have additional questions about any step of the process, please email or call or text us at 616.784.6300.